 The amount of change can be quite a lot.
-We have a 20 inch wide coffee table that I built from 150 year old salvaged walnut.
+We have a 20-inch wide coffee table that I built from 150-year-old salvaged walnut.
 Since it has bread board ends we can see how much it moves from the wet of summer to the dry of winter, and it is almost 1/4 inch.
 All woods move like this, some less than others.

 If dulcimers with wide solid wood tops are subjected to changes in humidity it puts stress on the instrument.
 If the weather is too dry, the top can crack.
-The wood is going to shrink and it will relieve that stress somehow.
+Dulcimer wood is going to shrink and it will relieve that stress somehow.
 Changes as simple as going from normally humid summer to normally dry winter.

 For all our current models, we recommend that you do not try to control the humidity around your dulcimer.
 Just let it get used to the environment of the time and it will be more stable.
 Small changes in humidity won’t throw it out of tune and it’ll be a much happier instrument.
 Just keep it in tune and enjoy it.
-Don’t worry about heat, humidity or dryness, it’ll take them in stride and just be a loyal friend, not be a problem.
+Don’t worry about heat, humidity, or dryness, it’ll take them in stride and just be a loyal friend, not be a problem.